PolyCam/polyform/README.md

 ## Tips on dataset collection

  To get the best datasets, for training NeRFS or just in general, it's important to (i) get great coverage of your subject and (ii) reduce blur as much as possible.
 To reduce blur it's important to have good lighting and move the camera slowly if using auto mode, but to get the clearest images, particularly for lower light conditions such as indoors, it's recommended to use the manual shutter mode to collect still images -- you will just need to be sure to collect a lot of them.

+ ## Working at Polycam

+ If you are an engineer or researcher working in the field of 3D computer vision and want to work on a product that's shipping 3D reconstruction to millions of users, email us at careers@polycam.ai.